 MIPA partners with the Michigan State University School of Journalism to offer journalism education courses for teachers and students pursuing teacher certification.
 These seven-week classes are part of MSU’s program to be certified to teach journalism by the Michigan Department of Education.

 You may enroll in these courses for college credit at MSU’s tuition rates or not-for-credit for $425.
 Scholarship opportunities are available.

 These classes are offered online, so you can take them from wherever you are without commuting to campus.
 Our journalism education curriculum includes the following courses (click on the course title for more information, including how to enroll):

-- SUMMER 2017: Advising for Secondary Teachers (JRN 409/809): This course will cover all aspects of publishing student news in print and online, including reporting, writing and editing; photography; staff organization; legal and ethical issues; design and student assessment.
+- Next scheduled for SUMMER 2019: Advising for Secondary Teachers (JRN 409/809): This course will cover all aspects of publishing student news in print and online, including reporting, writing and editing; photography; staff organization; legal and ethical issues; design and student assessment.
 Offered summer semester of odd-numbered years.

-- SUMMER 2017: Designing Student Media (JRN 808/JRN 336): Learn about typography, use of images, page hierarchy, color, grids, alternative story forms and more.
+- Next scheduled for SUMMER 2019: Designing Student Media (JRN 808/JRN 336): Learn about typography, use of images, page hierarchy, color, grids, alternative story forms and more.
 By the end of the course, you’ll feel empowered to help your students create newspaper, newsmagazine and yearbook pages that will be more exciting, vibrant and contemporary.
 Offered summer semester of odd-numbered years.